seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 for all $d \equiv 0 \pmod{4}$ (prompted by OpenAI's announcement; see [the blog post](https://seewoo5.github.io/jekyll/update/2026/08/16/sign-uncertainty-principle.html)).

-## Initial thoughts before reading the report thoroughly
+## Thoughts on the report

 I guess the above introduction is enough to understand the main results (Theorem 1.1 and Theorem 1.2).
-Here are some initial thoughts after reading the report superficially:
+Here are some thoughts after reading the report:

+- I will call it as "report", not "paper".
+I don't think this "report" did a good job in explaining the proof, which is a necessary condition for being a "paper" (for communication purpose).
+Also this is not peer-reviewed and (may or) may not be submitted to a journal - just exists on OpenAI's website.
 - Overall proof is not very long.
 - The proof relies heavily on complex analysis.
 - The result is **asymptotic**: it describes what happens as $d \to \infty$.
 In particular, it does not construct an optimal (or "magic") function in any specific dimension $d$, which is a much harder problem.
 The only dimensions in which the exact value of $\mathrm{LP}\_d$ is known are $d=1,8,24$.
 Moreover, knowing $\mathrm{LP}\_d$ exactly does not by itself solve sphere packing in dimension $d$, because the LP bound need not be tight; it is known to be suboptimal in several small dimensions (including 3, 4, 5, 6, 7 by [de Courcy-Ireland, Dostert, Viazovska](https://www.google.com/goto?url=CAEShQEB6zswFQBTboPFHBueMxcPsQ8ubiC_du8x_DPlTiUeYGRD3fxU3gzNLjoMrza4OjPSXwhZJhXqI1aEH-wU_nKdYE4i0p4qoODkcG6ICrlXiz9Ea3piatxDsQyKLuuRnzfTBi2Irq_eihZ7Gvd99HVyRDnK3nuN9Y3H2krMlNMVjMZXTAuI) and [Li](https://www.sciencedirect.com/science/article/abs/pii/S0001870824005590)) and is conjectured to be suboptimal in high dimensions as well.
 - No modular forms.
 - Personally, I found that understanding the proof of lower bounds is easier than understanding the proof of upper bounds.
+-  I still don't understand how the lower and upper bound exponents match, which seems to be the most interesting point.
 - The choices of variables and notation are quite inconsistent.
 This may sound minor, but minimizing the number of symbols and using them consistently matters a great deal for readability.
 Of course, many humans are also not good at this.
 - One of the core ideas, in my opinion, is to work with the Mellin transform.
 Such an idea first appears in Section 5 of the 2016 paper by [Cohn and Miller](https://arxiv.org/abs/1603.04759).
 The report cites CM16 for the radial formulation but does not discuss this particular precedent, which is also mentioned in the [recent *Scientific American* article](https://www.scientificamerican.com/article/openais-latest-math-breakthroughs-commit-research-misconduct-experts-say/).
 - OpenAI also shared [reasoning walkthroughs](https://cdn.openai.com/pdf/reasoning-walkthroughs.pdf) for the proofs.
 For the sphere-packing problem, the walkthrough is a sketch or summary rather than Astra's chain of thought.
 I first tried reading it before the report, but it wasn't helpful.
 It would be more helpful if it was a detailed Chain of Thought.